Oil rises as Libya declares force majeure in oilfields

 If Libyan exports are halted for any sustained period, storage tanks will fill within days and production will slow to 72,000 barrels per day (bpd), an NOC spokesman said.
 Libya has been producing around 1.2 million bpd recently.

-“A prolonged disruption from Libya would be enough to swing the global oil market from surplus to deficit in (the first quarter of 2020),” said ING analyst Warren Patterson.
+“A prolonged disruption from Libya would be enough to swing the global oil market from surplus to deficit” in the first quarter of 2020, said ING analyst Warren Patterson.

 Meanwhile in Iraq, another major oil producer, two police officers and two protesters were killed as anti-government unrest resumed after a lull of several weeks.